 Brick, ledge stone and river rock are permitted and should be used on this style.
 Stone and brick may be applied at fireplace chases, columns, verandas and garages.
-Application in panel effect is discouraged.
 Stone tile is not acceptable finish for this style.

 Exterior Cladding:

 Craftsman style homes may be finished in smooth stucco, brick siding or shakes.
 More than one dominant finish is used on each elevation, applied horizontally and separated by a wide trim board.
 Trims are generally painted, stained or metal clad.
 Stucco clad trims may not be suited.